 His initiative, they shook hands, which immediately made her feel silly.
 Separating, they strolled off in opposite directions.
 Neither expected to lay eyes on the other again.

-Dr. Wall had a fuzzy ball of hair that capped a head overstuffed with other people's secrets, including many of Margaret's.
-Margaret sat in a deep leather chair meant to relax her but that tended to swallow her, while Dr. Wall reigned from behind an ample desk bearing gilt-framed photographs of his family.
+Dr. Wall had a fuzzy ball of hair capping a head overstuffed with other people's secrets, including many of Margaret's.
+Margaret sat in a deep leather chair meant to relax her, but it tended to swallow her, while Dr. Wall reigned from behind an ample desk bearing gilt-framed photographs of his family.
 His signature bow tie was not a snap-on but the sort he tied himself, with a swirl and a flourish.
 "So tell me about it," he said.